TimeMachine1994/081925-SvelteTweb/STREAM_ARMING_PLAN.md

 **What It Does:**
 - Generates RTMP credentials for external streaming software
-- Stream goes live on memorial page when OBS connects
+- Stream goes live on event page when OBS connects
 - Integrates with existing scheduled stream display

 **Stream Manager Sees:**